node-gh/gh/README.md

 #### Examples

--   Update a label for a repository.
+-   Update a label for a repository (_color is a hex code with or without literal hex symbol_).

 ```
 gh re --label --update bug --color color --repo gh